Garrett begins his 16th season as head coach of the Concord baseball program where he has amassed a school-record 355 wins in his tenure.

 Hitting Coach/Recruiting Coordinator

-Devin Smith will begin his second season as an assistant coach for the Concord University baseball team in 2015.
-Under head coach Andrew Wright, Smith works with all facets of the program.
+Devin Smith will begin his third season as an assistant coach for the Concord University baseball team in 2016.
+Under head coach Kevin Garrett, Smith works with all facets of the program.

 Tim Leather, one of Concord's most outstanding relief pitchers in program history, enters his first year as pitching coach at his alma mater.
 In two seasons he amassed 34 appearances, logging a record of 8-2 and a 3.74 ERA on one of the Atlantic Region's strongest pitching staffs.
 Prior to his playing career at Concord University, Leather competed at one of the most successful junior college programs in the country in Frederick Community College.
 During his time at FCC, the cougars posted 97 wins along with an appearance at the NJCAA World Series.